JaredTan/Pinned/README.md

 ### Infinite Scroll

-When the amount of pins in the database becomes too large where fetching all at once becomes unfeasible, the idea of an infinite scroll would be very handy.
-The index page would fetch only a certain number of pins (~50), then when the user scrolls down past a certain distance in the page, would fetch more pins from the database and add it to the page.
+When the amount of pins in the database becomes too large where fetching all at once becomes unfeasibly slow, and infinite scroll would prove worthy.
+The index page would fetch only a certain number of pins (~50), then when the user scrolls down past a certain distance in the page, another fetch request would occur and add more pins to the page.
 This implementation would allow for a smoother user experience.

 ### Secret Boards

 A user could not want their boards to be seen to the public, so adding a section in their profile of secret boards only visible to themselves would be a nice feature.
-This would be done with a column in the users table called `secret`, which is a boolean and chosen to be a true of false on the creation of the board.
+This would be done with a boolean column in the users table called `secret`, which would set as true or false during the creation of the board.